 By MICK ROBERTS ©

-The pub was established in what is today Fawcett Street, Ballina by Richmond River pioneer, Thomas Mobbs in 1883.
+The Occidental Hotel overlooked the mighty Richmond River, trading for almost half a century before closing for business in 1932.
+Located in what is today Fawcett Street, Ballina’s Occidental Hotel was established by Richmond River pioneer, Thomas Mobbs in 1883.

 The timber two-storey pub sat on a parcel of land with frontages of around 100 feet to both River and Fawcett Streets.
-It sat, looking north onto the Richmond River, on what is today a car park, just east of The River Walk, opposite Fawcett Park.
+It faced north onto the Richmond River, on what is today a car park, just east of The River Walk, opposite Fawcett Park.

 Mobbs engaged local builder, George Bond to construct his two-storey weatherboard pub.
 When making the application for his license the 53-year-old businessman reportedly walked from Ballina to the Lismore Courthouse to make the application.